VirtoCommerce/vc-docs/platform/user-guide/docs/search/settings.md

 To open the **Search** module settings:

 1. Click **Settings** in the main menu.
-1. In the search field of the next blade, type **Search** to find the settings related to the module.
+1. In the search field of the next blade, type **Search** to find the settings related to search modules.
 1. Click **General** to configure the following settings:

     ![General settings](media/general-settings.png)